stnava/ANTsTutorial/README.md

 ## Overview

 The goal of this tutorial is to preview ANTs, ANTsR *or* ANTsPy.
+We have fairly limited time so will have to restrict to:

+* Q/A session
+* running some github examples using core C++/bash ANTs
+* poking around some of the new ANTsX environments where X=py or X=R .

 The "home" for ANTs tutorial material is [here](https://github.com/stnava/ANTsTutorial) but, honestly, there is tons of information spread across many places.
 I will try to index the main locations below.